influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/introduction/installation.md

 - TCP port `8083` is used for InfluxDB's [Admin panel](/influxdb/v0.12/tools/web_admin/)
 - TCP port `8086` is used for client-server communication over InfluxDB's HTTP API
-- TCP ports `8088` and `8091` are required for clustered InfluxDB instances

 > Note: In addition to the ports above,
 InfluxDB also offers multiple plugins that may require custom ports.